USS George K. MacKenzie: 1960–1967

+1968–1970

-1968–1970George K. MacKenzie again changed homeport from Long Beach to Yokosuka, Japan, in July 1968 with Destroyer Squadron Three.
+George K. MacKenzie again changed homeport from Long Beach to Yokosuka, Japan, in July 1968 with Destroyer Squadron Three.
 The next two years were mostly spent in the waters off Vietnam serving on Yankee Station and providing naval gun fire support to forces in South Vietnam with some time in the Sea of Japan off North Korea.
 Port visits included Subic Bay, Kaohsiung and Keelung, Taiwan, Hong Kong and Bangkok.
 CAPT Sherwin J. Sleeper was relieved as Commanding Officer by CDR James A. Allen in May 1969.
 In July 1970 the entire squadron returned together to San Diego with homeward-bound pennants flying, to be greeted at the pier by Governor Reagan, Senator Murphy, the COMCRUDESPAC Band and several hundred family members and well-wishers.
 The ship received a Navy Unit Commendation for this period.
 After a short break the ship moved to the Long Beach Naval Shipyard for a five-month overhaul.

+1971–1976

-1971–1976George K. MacKenzie was deployed to Vietnam in 1971 again with the mission of fleet defense and shore bombardment with other vessels, including the cruiser Oklahoma City (CLG-5) USS Newport News} In the Spring of 1972 she participated in Operation Freedom Train conducting shore bombardment of targets in North Vietnam and in operation Linebacker 1 and Linebacker 2 it may be noted here that during this arduous tour of duty she fired 16,549 rounds of 5"/38 ammunition.
+George K. MacKenzie was deployed to Vietnam in 1971 again with the mission of fleet defense and shore bombardment with other vessels, including the cruiser Oklahoma City (CLG-5) USS Newport News} In the Spring of 1972 she participated in Operation Freedom Train conducting shore bombardment of targets in North Vietnam and in operation Linebacker 1 and Linebacker 2 it may be noted here that during this arduous tour of duty she fired 16,549 rounds of 5"/38 ammunition.
 She returned home to San Diego in August 1972, three months later than planned.
 She received a second Navy Unit Commendation for this deployment.
 After a brief stand-down period, she was again selected to conduct a midshipman training cruise with 20 third- and first-class midshipmen embarked.
 During this training period, the MacKenzie was ordered to perform plane guard duty for the Ranger (CV-61), due to soon rotate back to Vietnam.
 George K. MacKenzie put to sea to await a rendezvous with the carrier, which was still in port.
 However, Ranger never sailed because of damage to the #3 main engine reduction gear due to sabotage.
 To provide at-sea time for the midshipmen, and a time for R&R for the crew, MacKenzie was given permission to sail to Coos Bay, Oregon for the annual Salmon Festival, she then deployed again back to Vietnam to provide NGFS to South Vietnamese forces and saw the war end later the year.